arnicas/interactive-vis-course/Week3/README.md

 **Homework**: Add a color heatmap to your table, paying attention to readability and also the [UNICEF style guide](../UNICEF Brand Toolkit ENG Sept 2012.pdf).
 (20pts) Extra credit (10pt): Do it on a version with a default sort order that's interesting and make the table sortable using the jquery plugin.
 Be sure to identify data source on the page!
 Gist: "Week 3: Heatmap table"

-**Homework**: Pick an interactive graphic somewhere that you'd like to know how to make.
-Send it to me as "Week 3: How do I do this."
-I'll try to find out for you!
-(5pt)